facebookexperimental/MIRAI/documentation/CallGraph.md

 Reductions may be specified in any order (and even multiple times), and they are applied sequentially in the order specified.

+## Call site output

+This is a JSON encoded file providing a list of call sites where each call site is contains a source location, the caller and the callee.
+The source location consists of an index into the vector contents of the `files` property, along with a 1-based start line number and start column of the call expression.
+The caller and callee values are indices into the vector contents of the `callables` property.

+File entries are paths: Relative paths from the crate root directory for files that are compiled by this build.
+Absolute (but "virtual") paths for files from prebuild libraries, such as the Rust standard library.

+Callable entries are fully qualified names of functions, where the first qualifier is the name of the crate in which the callable is defined.
+The other qualifiers are module names and type names.
+Qualified names are unique.

+When a call site is inside a macro invocation (such as println!(..)), the source location is that of the macro invocation rather than the source file where the macro is defined.
+This has the consequence that there may be more than one entry in the `call_sites` property with the same source location.

 ## Dot output